ayan1948/Bachelor-s-Project/Application/README.md

 - **Pillow:** `pip install pillow` Python Imaging Library that adds support for opening, manipulating, and saving many different image file formats.
 We use it for the changes in the account picture size and cropping.
 - **Mail:** `pip install flask-mail` This is a email handler which handles the flask reset password email.
-- **Eventlet:** `pip install eventlet` This is since we'll be using the async feature hence a server with async support is needed
-- **Flask_SocketIO** `pip install flask-socketio` Sockets allows realtime/async application to communicate in Full Duplex.

 ### SQLite
 It is an easy to use simple SQL database preinstalled with python.
 We are using a object relational mapper (SQLAlchemy)